 Students can complete 4 - 6 hours from the following courses (availability of elective courses dependent on enrollment):

 Practicums and internships, especially for Education and Pre-health students, may be available.
 These must be arranged in collaboration with faculty in students’ major department.
-Requests must be made in writing to the program director by October 26, 2018, to be considered for Spring 2019 and by October 25, 2019, to be considered for Spring 2020.
+Requests must be made in writing to the program director by October 25, 2024 to be considered for Spring 2025.

-Students must be in good academic and judicial standing and complete Spanish 201 (or equivalent) to participate; students are strongly encouraged to take Spanish 331 or Spanish 332 prior to the program.
+Students must be in good academic and judicial standing, have a minimum 2.75 GPA, and complete Spanish 201 (or equivalent) to participate; students are strongly encouraged to take Spanish 331 or Spanish 332 prior to the program.

 All program participants are required to enroll in the Wheaton in México section of GPS 231: Orientation to Study Abroad (2 hrs) offered in B quad of the semester prior to departure.
 This course, when taken with GPS 232: Study Abroad Re-entry Seminar (2 hrs) fulfills the CATC Global Perspectives (GP) Thematic Core.

-I am delighted to be serving as the Program Director for the Wheaton in Mexico (WIM) program.
-My family and I were privileged to lead the program in 2014, 2016, and 2018.
+I am delighted to be serving as the Program Director for the Wheaton in México (WIM) program.
+My family and I were privileged to lead the program in 2014, 2016, 2018, 2020 and 2023.
 A Political Science and Spanish double major at Wheaton, I studied in Costa Rica the spring of my sophomore year.
 My semester abroad enriched my Wheaton education and transformed my faith and Christian worldview, my personal interests, and my vocational journey.

 After graduating from Wheaton, I worked for nine years with non-profit agencies engaged in community development in Central America and social work with immigrants - refugees from around the world and Mexican farm worker families - in Chicago and Central California.
 Interested in exploring the church's role in social transformation as well as theology and faith in Latin America, I completed a MA in Theology at Fuller Theological Seminary.
 During later graduate studies in Spanish and Latin American Literatures at the University of California, Santa Barbara, I had the opportunity to research many Mexican writers, including the 17th century Mexican nun, Sor Juana Inés de la Cruz, and contemporary authors such as José Emilio Pacheco and Carlos Monsivaís.
 I enjoy exploring Mexican literature, history and culture, as well as diverse expressions of Mexican Christianity.
 In the years I lead the program, I am thrilled to accompany Wheaton students as they grow in their faith, in their understanding of who they are, and in their linguistic and intercultural competence as they build lasting relationships with Mexicans and experience Mexico's rich cultures.